algorandfoundation/docs/docs/get-details/dapps/avm/teal/index.md

 return
 ```

-# Dynamic Operational Cost of TEAL Opcodes
+# Dynamic operational cost of TEAL opcodes
-Stateless TEAL programs are limited to 1000 bytes in size.
+Smart signature programs are limited to 1000 bytes in size.
 Size encompasses the compiled program plus arguments.
-Stateful smart contracts are limited to 2KB total for the compiled approval and clear programs.
+Smart contracts are limited to 2KB total for the compiled approval and clear programs.
 This size can be increased in 2KB increments, up to an 8KB limit for both programs.
 For optimal performance, TEAL programs are also limited in opcode cost.
 This cost is evaluated when a smart contract runs.
 This cost is representative of a TEAL program's computational expense.
 Every opcode within TEAL has a numeric value that represents its opcode cost.
 Most opcodes have an opcode cost of 1.
 Some operators such as the `SHA256` (cost 35) operator or the `ed25519verify` (cost 1900) operator have substantially larger opcode costs.
-Stateless TEAL programs are limited to 20000 for total opcode cost of all program operators.
-Stateful TEAL programs are limited to 700 for each of the programs associated with the contract.
+Smart signatures are limited to 20000 for total opcode cost of all program operators.
+Smart contracts are limited to 700 for each of the programs associated with the contract.
+This budget can be used as needed.
+If using a smart contract in a group of transactions, the opcocode budget is considered pooled.
+The total opcode budget will be 700 multiplied by the number of application transactions within the group.
+So if the maximum number of transactions is used and all transactions are application transactions, the opcode budget would be 700x16=11200.
 The [TEAL Opcodes](opcodes) reference lists the opcode cost for every operator.

-!!! warning
-	Currently, applications up to 2KB in size can be updated, while applications between 2KB and 8KB in size can not.
-This discrepancy will be resolved in the next consensus upgrade and all applications of any size, including ones that have already been created, will be updateable.
-Please note - 2KB applications can still be updated.

-!!! warning
-	Currently, applications up to 2KB in size can be updated, while applications between 2KB and 8KB in size can not.
-This discrepancy will be resolved in the next consensus upgrade and all applications of any size, including ones that have already been created, will be updateable.
-Please note - 2KB applications can still be updated.

-!!! warning
-	Currently, applications up to 2KB in size can be updated, while applications between 2KB and 8KB in size can not.
-This discrepancy will be resolved in the next consensus upgrade and all applications of any size, including ones that have already been created, will be updateable.
-Please note - 2KB applications can still be updated.

-# Example Walkthrough of a TEAL Program
+# Example walkthrough of a TEAL program
-The example covered in this tutorial is for a stateless contract account TEAL program.
+The example covered in this tutorial is for a smart signature contract account TEAL program.
 The account is set up where all tokens are removed from the account with one successful transaction and delivered to one of two accounts.
 Unsuccessful transactions leave the funds in the contract account.

 The example uses two addresses (addr1 and addr2).
 The variables have the values of addr1 = `RFGEHKTFSLPIEGZYNVYALM6J4LJX4RPWERDWYS2PFKNVDWW3NG7MECQTJY` and addr2 = `SOEI4UA72A7ZL5P25GNISSVWW724YABSGZ7GHW5ERV4QKK2XSXLXGXPG5Y`.
 The variable addr1 represents the creator of the contact account.
 The addr1 account funds the contract account after creation.
 The variable addr2 is the intended recipient of the funds, but only if addr2 supplies a proper secret key and the transaction must be submitted within a time limit (represented with a number of blocks).
 If addr2 does not submit the transaction in time or can’t supply the proper secret key, addr1 can submit the transaction and retrieve all the tokens.
 The transaction fee for the transaction is limited to no more than 1 Algo and this must not be a rekey transaction.
 The pseudo-code for this example is represented with the following logic: